 Join our email list.
 Every week during the growing season we will send an email letting you know what’s available that week.
 You place your order on line, we harvest for you, and then you pick up either at the farm on the east side of town, or at one of our pickup locations in Bloomington.
 No weekly obligation.
 If you don’t need anything, you’re not committed to ordering.

-Stop by the barn and grab fresh vegetables from our farm stand on Friday, Saturday, and Sunday from 10 am to 6 pm.
+Stop by the big red barn and grab fresh vegetables from our farm stand 7 days a week, from 9 am to 6 pm.
 No need to pre-order.
 The address is 4741 East Bethel Lane, Bloomington, IN 47408.

 We grow a variety of vegetables

 including tomatoes, peppers, lettuce, carrots, beets, celery, and onions.
 To find out what is available, please sign up for our email list.
 We rarely email more than once a week and your address will not be shared with others.

 Join our email list.

 and we grow a variety of them for jack-o-lanterns, for eating, and for decoration.
 Visit us in September and October for your seasonal favorites.